HIPAA PRIVACY NOTICE

 - Accounting of Disclosures.
 You may request an accounting of certain disclosures that Privia has made of your PHI.
 This accounting will list the disclosures that we have made of your PHI but will not include disclosures made for the purposes of treatment, payment, health care operations, disclosures required by law, and certain other disclosures (such as any you asked us to make).
 Your request must be in writing and state the time period for which you want the accounting (not to exceed six (6) years prior to the date you make the request).
 Privia will provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within twelve (12) months.
 Privia will notify you of the costs involved with any additional request and you may withdraw your request before you incur any costs.

-- Health Information Exchange Opt-Out.
-You have the right to opt-out of disclosure of your medical records to or via an electronic health information exchange (“HIE”) (For example, Surescripts, Commonwell, ConnectVirginia and/or the Chesapeake Regional Information System for our Patients, Inc. (“CRISP”)).
+- Health Information Exchange Opt-Out: You have the right to opt-out of disclosure of your medical records to or via an electronic health information exchange (“HIE”) (For example, Surescripts, Commonwell, CareQuality aka The Sequoia Project, ConnectVirginia and/or the Chesapeake Regional Information System for our Patients, Inc. (“CRISP”)).
 However information that is sent to or via an HIE prior to processing your opt-out may continue to be maintained by and be accessible through the HIE.
 You must opt out of disclosures to or via an HIE through each of your individual treating providers who may participate in any given HIE.
 See I. USING TECHNOLOGY TO IMPROVE HEALTHCARE below for more information regarding HIE.

 - Right to a Paper Copy of This Notice.
 You have the right to receive a paper copy of this notice at any time even if you have agreed to receive the notice electronically.
-You may also obtain a copy of this notice at our website: http://www.priviahealth.com/HIPAA.
+You may also obtain a copy of this notice at our website priviahealth.com/HIPAA.

 - Right to File a Complaint.
 If you believe your rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services (“HHS”), Office for Civil Rights, 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

-- Portal and Other Patient Electronic Correspondence.
-Privia may use and disclose your PHI through various secure patient portals that allow you to view, download and transmit certain medical and billing information and communicate with certain health care providers in a secure manner when using the portal.
-For more information on the Privia patient portal, please visit our website at http://www.priviahealth.com/signin.html.
+- Patient Portal and Other Patient Electronic Correspondence.
+Privia may use and disclose your PHI through various secure patient portals that allow you to view, download and transmit certain medical and billing information and communicate with certain health care providers in a secure manner through the portal.
+For more information on the Privia patient portal, please visit our website at https://www.priviahealth.com/signin.html.

 - Your Contact Information: Home and Email Addresses/Phone Numbers.
 If you provide us with a home or email address, home/work/cell telephone number, or other contact information during any registration or administrative process we will assume that the information you provided us is accurate and that you consent to our use of this information to communicate with you about your treatment, payment for service and health care operations.
 You are responsible to notify us of any change of this information.
 Privia reserves the right to utilize third parties to update this information for our records as needed.

 - Email or Downloading PHI.
-If you email us medical or billing information from a private email address (such as a Yahoo, Gmail, etc. account), your information will not be encrypted unless you use a secure messaging portal to send it to us.
-If you request that Privia email your PHI to a private email address, we send it in an encrypted manner unless you request otherwise.
-If you request us to post your information in drop-boxes, on flash drives, CDs, etc., your information may not be secure.
-Privia is not responsible for the privacy or security of your PHI if you request that we send it to you in an unsecured manner or download or post it on a drop-box, flash drive, CD or other unsecure medium.
+If you email us medical or billing information from a private email address (such as a Yahoo, Gmail, etc. account), your information may not be secure in transmission.
+We therefore recommend you use your Privia patient portal to communicate with us regarding your care and/or billing issues.
+If you request that Privia email your PHI to a private email address, we will send it in an encrypted manner unless you request otherwise.
+Privia is not responsible for the privacy or security of your PHI if you request that we send it to you in an unsecured manner or download or post it on a dropbox, unencrypted USB drive, CD or other unsecure medium.
 In addition, Privia is not responsible if your PHI is redisclosed, damaged, altered or otherwise misused by an authorized recipient.
-In addition, if you share an email account with another person (for example, your spouse/partner/roommate) or choose to store, print, email, or post your PHI, it may not be private or secure.
+In addition, if you share an email account with another person (for example, your spouse/partner/roommate) or you choose to store, print, email, or post your PHI, it may not be private or secure.

 - Sensitive Health Information.
 Federal and state laws provide special protection for certain types of health information, including psychotherapy notes, information about substance use disorders and treatment, mental health and AIDS/HIV or other communicable diseases, and may limit whether and how we may disclose information about you to others.